 Taxation of Discretionary Trust Distributions

-Way back in July 2017, Bill Shorten announced that the ALP planned to introduce a standard minimum 30% tax rate from 1 July 2019 for discretionary trust distributions to adult beneficiaries.
-Currently, a trust distribution to an adult that has no other income (eg an adult child at university) of up to $18,200 is free of tax, and a distribution of up to $37,000 would attract tax of $3,572 (exc Medicare levy).
-The new rule, if imposed, would mean that a distribution of $18,200 would be subject to tax of $5,460, while a $37,000 distribution would result in tax of $11,100 (exc Medicare levy).
+In July 2017, Bill Shorten announced that the ALP planned to introduce a minimum 30% tax rate from 1 July 2019 for discretionary trust distributions to adult beneficiaries.
+Currently, a trust distribution to an adult with no other income (e.g. an adult child at university) of up to $18,200 is free of tax, and a distribution of up to $37,000 would attract tax of $3,572 (exc.
+Medicare levy).
+The new rule, if imposed, would mean that a distribution of $18,200 would be subject to a tax of $5,460, while a $37,000 distribution would result in a tax of $11,100 (exc.
+Medicare levy).

-The proposal won’t apply to farm trusts, charitable and philanthropic trusts, testamentary trusts, or to non-discretionary trusts.
+The proposal won’t apply to farm, charitable, philanthropic, testamentary, or non-discretionary trusts.

 Lowering the threshold for Div 293 Tax